kevinrodbe/library/content/02-resources-and-get.md

 ## cURL

-Finally, let's look at one other way we can test our web API by issuing real HTTP requests over the network and checking the response.
+Finally, let's look how we can test our web API by issuing real HTTP requests over the network and checking the response.
 We'll use a command line networking tool called **curl**.

 **curl** is shipped with OS X. It should be available on most unix/gnu linux package repositories and you can also find an installer for Windows machines.